 If your work experience is Engineering-related, your time can count towards 100% of your CPD minimum hour requirement.

 If your work experience is not Engineering-related, your time can count for up to 50% of your CPD minimum hour requirement.

 Bear in mind that students generally aren’t encouraged to undertake Engineering-based work experience until their first year’s results have been released, they’ve passed at least 48 credit points, and they’ve been officially allocated to an Engineering specialisation.

 Smaller CPD experiences can be completed as soon as you’re an enrolled Monash Clayton Engineering undergraduate student.

-Download a sample letter (PDF, 0.14 MB) to provide to your employer to request work experience opportunities and the appropriate supporting documentation.
+Download the CPD Requirement Letter for Employers (PDF, 0.07 MB) to provide to your employer to request work experience opportunities and the appropriate supporting documentation.